 From Term 1 2024, all state school students must keep their mobile phones switched off and 'away for the day'.
-A student's school day commences from the time they enter the school and to the time they exit the school each day.
+A student's school day commences from the first bell at 8:40 am to the last bell at 2:50 pm.
+Notifications on wearable devices, such as smartwatches, must be switched off so that phone calls, messages and other notifications cannot be sent or received during school hours.

-- Notifications on wearable devices, such as smartwatches, must be switched off so that phone calls, messages and other notifications cannot be sent or received during school hours. - This document also applies to student attendance at school activities, such as representative school sport, excursions and camps, unless otherwise determined by the school principal. - Students may only use their mobile phone or have wearable device notifications enabled during these times if they are participating in a teacher-led educational activity or have an approved exemption for medical, disability and/or wellbeing reasons.
+- This document also applies to student attendance at school activities, such as representative school sport, excursions and camps, unless otherwise determined by the school principal. - Students may only use their mobile phone or have wearable device notifications enabled during these times if they are participating in a teacher-led educational activity or have an approved exemption for medical, disability and/or wellbeing reasons.